-If you have access requirements or questions, please call box office or come into the theatre so we can tailor our services to your needs.
+If you have access requirements or questions, please call Box Office or come into the theatre so we can do our best to tailor our services to your needs.
 For example, if you let us know there is a large group of people with access requirements, we may arrange for an extra usher that night.

 There are three car-parking spaces for Accessibility Pass holders at the front of our car-parking area on a first-come first-serve basis.
 There is plenty of car-parking for other patrons.